Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Additional experiment results

 \subsubsection{Calibration-referenced selection}

 Figure~\ref{fig:dti_topK_calib} shows the results with (iii) calibration-referenced selection, i.e., the selected test units are those whose predicted affinities are greater than (or smaller than) the $K$-th highest (or lowest) in the calibration data.
 Similar to rules (i) and (ii), vanilla CP is not calibrated for these focal units, while our methods yield near-exact coverage across the whole spectrum of $K$.
+As usual, BY is overly conservative.